fluidself/fluidself.org/_books/business/living-economics.md

 The Austrian critique of the standard model is that it has no place for the multifaceted role that disequilibrium prices serve within the market process.
 The very idea of an economic theory of the market _process_ stands in contrast to the static nature of equilibrium analysis.
 Since only and array of disequilibrium prices sets in motion the competitive process characterizing real-world markets, the formalist orthodoxy, by its very nature, must ignore this process.
 As Mises wrote:

-<blockquote>The activities of the entrepreneur or of any other actor on the economic scene are not guided by considerations of any such thing as equilibrium prices and the evenly rotating economy.
+> The activities of the entrepreneur or of any other actor on the economic scene are not guided by considerations of any such thing as equilibrium prices and the evenly rotating economy.
 The entrepreneurs take into account anticipated future prices, not final prices or equilibrium prices.
-They discover discrepancies between the heigh of the prices of the complementary factors of production and the anticipated future prices of the products, and they are intent upon taking advantage of such discrepancies.</blockquote>
+They discover discrepancies between the heigh of the prices of the complementary factors of production and the anticipated future prices of the products, and they are intent upon taking advantage of such discrepancies.

 Prices serve as the basis of economic calculation only in the context of a process of competition brought into being by what formalism assumes away: disequilibrium.
 Real-world market prices do not perfectly contain all of the relevant information required for competitive equilibrium; if such information were known already, there would be no need for economic activity in the first place.
 Under disequilibrium conditions, however, the active bidding up of prices when demand exceeds supply, and their bidding down when supply exceeds demand, generates the incentives and information necessary to coordinate economic decisions.
 The discrepancy between the current array of prices and the anticipated future array of prices provides the incentive for entrepreneurs to discover hitherto unknown opportunities for economic profit.
 Of course, in this process of perceiving the future, entrepreneurs may (and do) make errors, but these errors can, by creating further discovery opportunities, generate further activity aimed at allocating or reallocating resources in a more effective manner to obtain the ends sought after.
 "The market process," Israel Kirzner writes, "emerges as the necessary implication of the circumstances that people act, and that in their actions they err, discover their errors, and tend to revise their actions in a direction likely to be less erroneous than before."
 While the assumption of perfect knowledge was essential for modeling the state of competitive equilibrium, it precluded an examination of the path by which adjustment toward equilibrium could be achieved.
 If the system were not already in equilibrium, one could not explain how it would get there.
 Omniscience logically results in nonaction.
 A profit opportunity that is known to all can be realized by none.
 Thus, if it is to be realistic, the model's assumptions have to be relaxed, but then it becomes overly complex and loses its formal elegance.